HarshitRinge89/webclock.github.io/README.md

-A webclock that has a switch option to swap between Analog and Digital form smoothly with cool WatchFace, This clock also display day and Date as well as teh UTC Time
+A webclock that has a switch option to swap between Analog and Digital form smoothly with cool WatchFace, This clock also display day and Date as well as the UTC Time
 *Note:- By Default this Clock only shows Indian Standard Time(+ 5:30 GMT)